 The Children at Risk Unit at the Council of the Baltic Sea States Secretariat (CBSS) aims to create safe and secure environment for children in the Baltic Sea Region by promoting cooperation on child rights and protection issues.
 The work is based on the United Nations Convention on the Rights of the Child and other relevant international and regional conventions, recommendations and guidelines.

-- Protection of children from all forms of sexual abuse and sexual exploitation;
+- Protecting children from sexual abuse and sexual exploitation

-- Protection of children in migration and the protection of trafficked children;
+- The best interests of children in migration

 Click here for annual reports on the activities of the Children’s Unit and the Expert Group.

 About the Council of the Baltic Sea States

 The Council of the Baltic Sea States (CBSS) is an overall political forum for regional inter-governmental cooperation.
 The Members of the Council are the eleven states of the Baltic Sea Region: Denmark, Estonia, Finland, Germany, Iceland, Latvia, Lithuania, Norway, Poland, Russia, and Sweden, as well as the European Union.
 The CBSS aims to facilitate and enhance cooperation in the Baltic Sea Region through network and project-based activities, and provides a platform for governments, organisations, communities, and people to strengthen partnerships and seek out new ones.
 The Council consists of the Ministers of Foreign Affairs from each Member State and a representative from the European Union External Action Service.
 The Presidency of the Council rotates among the Member States on an annual basis.

 The highest decision making body of the CBSS is the Baltic Sea States Summit where the Heads of States agree on the goals and long-term priorities of the regional inter-governmental organization.